ROCm/rocm-docs-core/docs/user_guide/spellcheck.md

 ### Special keywords

-If the word is not meant to be a dictionary word, but is still valid technical terminology, wrap the word with the tilde (`) key.
+If the word is not meant to be a dictionary word, but is still valid technical terminology, wrap the word with the backtick (`) key.

 #### Keyword examples